Anisotropic MagnetoMemristance: Results

-\textit{Fully magnetized states.} Since both $\eta$ and $\beta$ depend on $t_m(\theta)$ and $r_m(\theta)$ which are the projection on the tangent and radial vectors of the ring, any out-of-plane or uniformly in-plane magnetization will lead to a pure resistive state.
+Since both $\eta$ and $\beta$ depend on $t_m(\theta)$ and $r_m(\theta)$ which are the projection on the tangent and radial vectors of the ring, any out-of-plane or uniformly in-plane magnetization will lead to a pure resistive state.
 This can be easily achieved, e.g, by an external field saturating the magnetization.

 In real materials, if the sample is prepared in a state in which $\mathbf{m}$ has most of its components in the plane, then the effect of an external field ${\mathbf{H}}_0$ produces only a small correction to the resistivity.
-We found (see Supplementary Material) that the correction is of the same order of the out-of-plane component of $\mathbf{m}$, implying that the sample is robust to in-plane external field perturbations.
+We found {(see Supplementary Note 3 of the Supplementary Material)} that the correction is of the same order of the out-of-plane component of $\mathbf{m}$, implying that the sample is robust to in-plane external field perturbations.